 Jewel of the Sea Aquarium and Manta Aquarium

 Whenever I visit an aquarium, one of my favorite things to do is sit and watch all of the tropical fish swim peacefully in the astronomically large tanks.
 I’m always mesmerized by their colors, patterns, and behaviors.
 In the Jewel of the Sea Aquarium and the Manta Aquarium, you’ll find over 3,000 SeaWorld Orlando animals swimming around — from clownfish to a giant Pacific Octopus.
 I highly recommend visiting both aquariums to get a glimpse at the unbeatable beauty of ocean life.

-While the majority of SeaWorld Orlando animals in the rescue, rehabilitate, and release programs are sent back to the wild, the Pelicans are here to stay.
+While the majority of SeaWorld Orlando animals in the rescue, rehabilitate, and release programs are sent back to the wild, the pelicans are here to stay.
 Unfortunately, these Pelicans endured terrible and permanent injuries prior to being rescued by the SeaWorld Rescue Team.
-Due to these injuries, the Pelicans would not be able to survive on their own in the wild.
-Threats such as discarded strong fishing line can cause irreversible damage to animals, such as the Pelicans.
+Due to these injuries, the pelicans would not be able to survive on their own in the wild.
+Threats such as discarded strong fishing line can cause irreversible damage to animals such as pelicans.

 Have you ever wanted to touch a stingray?
 Stingrays are one of the many SeaWorld Orlando animals that guests are allowed to interact with.
 You can find stingrays in multiple places throughout the park.

 Start by taking a ride on Manta® for a rush unlike any other.
 Then, head over to the Manta Aquarium where you’ll find more than 300 stingrays swimming gracefully.
 Want to feed a stingray?
 Stingray Lagoon is where you’ll want to go!